-A funicular or cliff railway can take you to the top of the hill, which proves to be a novelty for younger kids.
-The downside is it’s a closed tunnel, so there is no view on the way up.
+A funicular or cliff railway can take you to the top of the hill and proves to be a novelty for younger kids.
+The downside is it moves inside a closed tunnel, so there is no view on the way up or down.

 The view from Lycabettus Hill is best enjoyed at sunset whilst waiting for the lights of the Acropolis, Temple of Olympian Zeus, Panathenaic Stadium and Ancient Agora to come on.
 You will also be reminded that Athens is surrounded by sea with spectacular views across the Aegean.